Animation

 TweenAnimator

-Animation Functions
+Animation functions

 To provide better functionality, various animation features have been implemented.
 You can easily increase and improve an animation effect.
 If you want to connect several animations, use chaining animations.
 Predefined effects and animations with CSS properties and stagger are also provided.